Tiress/CE_ModUpdater/README.md

 - figure out why SteamCMD gets stuck sometimes
 - add more error checks
 - turn it into a compiled app?
+- pull the path automatically so that the user doesn't have to fill the config file